vCISO

 A vCISO engagement is most valuable for organisations that have reached the point where security decisions need senior-level ownership, but where a full-time CISO would be premature or disproportionate.
 This typically means scale-ups, mid-market companies, and businesses navigating their first regulatory obligations.

-AuditVantage provides vCISO services scaled to your organisation's needs, delivered by the same expert who leads your other engagements.
+AuditVantage® provides vCISO services scaled to your organisation's needs.
+Engagements are delivered by the Managing Director directly, with specialist coordination where required.
 Get in touch to discuss what a structured engagement would look like for your business.